input-output-hk/adrestia/doc/key-concepts/addresses-byron.md

 ```

 An address type of `0` refers to a spending address for which the address root
 contains a hash of a public spending key.
-This address payload has no attribute,
+This address payload has no attribute
-as the initial address was a Yoroi's address on MainNet, which follows a BIP-44
+for the initial address was a Yoroi's address on MainNet which follows a BIP-44
-derivation scheme so it does not require any attributes.
+derivation scheme and therefore, does not require any attributes.

 ## Example 2: Daedalus Address - Byron TestNet

-This is arbitrary Daedalus base58-encoded address of a Byron testNet:
+Let's take an arbitrary Daedalus base58-encoded address of a Byron testNet:

 ```
 37btjrVyb4KEB2STADSsj3MYSAdj52X5FrFWpw2r7Wmj2GDzXjFRsHWuZqrw7zSkwopv8Ci3VWeg6bisU9dgJxW5hb2MZYeduNKbQJrqz3zVBsu9nT
 ```

-This address could be represented as a raw bytestring by decoding from base58:
+Now, this address could be represented as a raw bytestring by decoding from
+base58:

 ```
 0X82 0XD8 0X18 0X58 0X49 0X83 0X58 0X1C 0X9C 0X70 0X85 0X38 0XA7 0X63 0XFF 0X27